Andipranataa/AndiGovTechTest/README.md

 How to Test:
   - Create folder test
-  - Create Script Automation - e2e case
+  - Create Script Automation - e2e case - login.cy.js -> script automation, use cypress command
-  - Create Script Automation - fixtures - Data Login // All data Username and Password keep in this folder
+  - Create Script Automation - fixtures - Data Login // All data Username and Password keep in this folder - add data from saucedemo.com
-  - Create Script Automation - support - Commands.js and Elements.js // this case for input elements data and command cypress script
+  - Create Script Automation - support - Commands.js and Elements.js // this case for input elements data and command cypress script - no need use libraries
   - Save all document

 How to Run Script Automation: